Plasma membrane Ca2+ ATPase

-The plasma membrane Ca2+ ATPase (PMCA) is a transport protein in the plasma membrane of cells and functions to remove calcium (Ca2+) from the cell.
+The plasma membrane Ca2+ ATPase (PMCA) is a transport protein in the plasma membrane of cells that functions as a calcium pump to remove calcium (Ca2+) from the cell.
 PMCA function is vital for regulating the amount of Ca2+ within all eukaryotic cells.
 There is a very large transmembrane electrochemical gradient of Ca2+ driving the entry of the ion into cells, yet it is very important that they maintain low concentrations of Ca2+ for proper cell signalling.
 Thus, it is necessary for cells to employ ion pumps to remove the Ca2+.
 The PMCA and the sodium calcium exchanger (NCX) are together the main regulators of intracellular Ca2+ concentrations.
 Since it transports Ca2+ into the extracellular space, the PMCA is also an important regulator of the calcium concentration in the extracellular space.

 PMCAs belong to the family of P-type primary ion transport ATPases which form aspartyl phosphate intermediates.

 Various forms of PMCA are expressed in different tissues, including the brain.